-The aim of this paper is to find a more realistic statistical NDVI distribution without the "a priori" assumption that variables follow a Normal distribution, typically for current SIBI methodology.
+The aim of this paper is to find the best statistical NDVI distribution without the "a priori" assumption that variables follow a Normal distribution, typically for current SIBI methodology.
 In order to achieve this, the Maximum Likelihood Method (MLM) is fitted to a historical series of NDVI values in a pasture land area in Spain (Community of Madrid).
-Different types of asymmetrical distributions are examined with the aim to find a better fit than Normal.
+Different types of distributions are examined with the aim of finding the best fit.
 To eliminate some noise in the historical series, an original method is applied consisting of using Hue-Saturation-Lightness (HSL) color model.
-Finally, Chisquare test (χ^2 test) has been used to check the goodness of fit for all considered distributions.
+Finally, Chi-square test (χ^2 test) has been used to check the goodness of fit for all considered distributions.